emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 tags: [Nginx, Ubuntu, VPS]
 readmore: "Read the tutorial"
 summarize: true
+update: true
 ---

 This is the second post on the road to self-host Nextcloud.
 At this point we have already [choosed a provider and deployed a VPS](/how-i-ended-up-with-vultr-to-self-host-nextcloud/) and [completed its initial setup](/ubuntu-server-initial-setup/).

 Now, we're going to cover the installation of Nginx, the use of Let's Encrypt SSL certificates and the configuration of the web server to use HTTP Strict Transport Security (HSTS) and TLS 1.3.

-I’m currently using Ubuntu 18.04, but these instructions are equally valid for other Ubuntu versions.
+I’m currently using Ubuntu 20.04, but these instructions are equally valid for other Ubuntu versions.

 <!--more-->